These freshers dressed as 9/11 for Halloween

 Outrage as pair from University of Chester wear blazing Twin Towers costume – and they won the £150 fancy dress prize

-Two students have caused outrage after they landed a cash prize for their Halloween fancy dress outfit – the blazing Twin Towers.
+Two students have caused outrage after they won a cash prize for their Halloween fancy dress outfit – the blazing Twin Towers.

 Freshers Amber Langford and Annie Collinge, both from the University of Chester, mocked the 9/11 terror attacks where more than 2,700 people lost their lives.